-Based on the results of these assessments, a joint correctional plan is developed to address necessary treatment and programming needs for effective rehabilitation of the offender.
-It is up to each offender to follow the correctional plan that has been developed specifically to meet his or her needs.
+Based on the results of these assessments, a plan is developed to address necessary treatment and programming needs for effective rehabilitation of the inmate.
+It is up to each individual to follow the plan that has been developed specifically to meet his or her needs.
 The DOC assigns a counselor to monitor individual progress in specific programs or treatment.

-The DOC delivers cognitive behavioral programming to address identified needs that has proven to reduce recidivism (an average of 20% reductions).
+The DOC delivers cognitive behavioral programming to address identified needs.
 Some specific cognitive behavioral interventions within the DOC include:

 • Thinking for Change – addresses criminal thinking